helen307/phyMSAViewer/README.md

 ![Overview of phyMSAViewer](man/figures/overview.png)

 ## Contributions
-The author of the package is Yining Ding.
+The author of the package is Yining Ding. seqinr was used to retrieve sequence data from the Uniprot database.
 The uniprotToPhy function makes use of msaplot from ggtree package to generate the phylogenetic tree with multiple sequence alignment.
 The msa R package is used for performing MUSCLE multiple sequence alignment.
 The R shiny package was used to produce the Shiny App.

 ## References